iebele/semantic-schema/README.md

 ## Todo

 - [x] Readme
-- [ ] Installation
+- [ ]
-- [ ] Command with schema.org crawler
+- [ ] Artisan Command
-- [x] Package
+- [ ] Package Installation
 - [x] Migrations

 <hr>

-This packages does not come with migrations.
-You should add them to your migrations manually:
+The migrations in this packages are disabled by default to prevent overwriting tables.
+You can change the file `SemanticSchemaServiceProvider.php` or add the following to your migrations:

 ```php